daneclarkcollins/daneclarkcollins-com-old-jekyll/_posts/2015-02-24-new-cover-art-for-crossroads-of-the-never.markdown

 ---
 layout: post
-title: "New cover art by Michael Bielaczyc"
+title: "New cover art for Crossroads of the Never: Book 1"
 description: "The first book in The Crossroads of the Never saga is coming soon.
 The cover art by Michael Bielaczyc has just been unveiled!"
 custom_excerpt: "The first book in The Crossroads of the Never saga is coming soon.
 The cover art by Michael Bielaczyc has just been unveiled!"
 ---